lockwo/quantum_computation/README.md

 # Quantum Computation

 I will be implementing a variety of quantum algorithms in this repository.
-This repository uses Cirq and Tensorflow Quantum.
-I will be making videos on each of these when I find the time, and when I do the link will be here:
+This repository uses Cirq, Tensorflow Quantum, and Pennylane (for now).
+I recognize the repository structure is somewhat non-optimal, but it is designed to be paired with the video explainers.

 # Implemented Algorithms

+Code for different Quantum Computing and Quantum Machine Learing.
+All of the following ones have a video discussion on: https://www.youtube.com/channel/UC0U0HDNbdh0aI-9FbpYhPgg

 ## TensorFlow-Quantum (TFQ) and Cirq

-Code for different TFQ experimentation.
-Includes original code and tutorials (and translated tutorials from pennylane to tfq).
-Video discussion on: https://www.youtube.com/channel/UC0U0HDNbdh0aI-9FbpYhPgg

 Currently includes: